Here are a few ways we can support you:

 Handouts on Writing-Related Topics for Your Students

-If you're looking for handouts to distribute to your students on topics related to academic writing, check out our student Handouts and Resources page.
+If you're looking for handouts to distribute to your students on topics related to academic writing, check out our student resources page.
 If you'd like to recommend the development of a new resource aimed at our students, we'd love to work with you on that--please email us.

 Resources on Fostering Productive Collaboration and Academic Honesty in Student Writing